wolfric83/MultiTwitchBot/README.md

   - More features to be added by demand...

-### How to use
+## How to use

 MultiTwitchBot is python based.
 If you are using the pre-packaged exe, you don't have any pre-requisites other than the exe.
+(To be provided at a later date - currently executed manually by Wolfric83

 Commands:
 * **_!resetrafflebot_** - Leaves all rooms, and resets raffle bot to listen to only your commands
     * _Notifies all rooms_